KILTprotocol/kilt-node/docs/kilt-pallets-description.md

 - `origin`: The caller of the method, i.e. the public address ([ss58](https://substrate.dev/docs/en/knowledgebase/advanced/ss58-address-format)) of the (delegated) Attester.
 - `claim_hash`: The Claim hash as [blake2b](https://blake2.net/) string used as the key of the entry.
 - `max_depth`: The maximum number of parent checks of the Delegation which are supported in this call until finding the owner of the Delegation (or the Root) and ensuring that this is the address of the `origin`.
-Due to the recursive structure of checking for Delegations, this kind of limit is required (at least) for benchmarks.
+Due to the recursive structure of checking for Delegations, this kind of limit is required for calculating the transaction fees and the weight of the transaction.

 The `revoke` function takes the claim hash (which is the key to lookup an attestation) as argument.
 After looking up the attestation and checking the invoker's permissions, the revoked flag is set to true and the updated attestation is stored on chain.